bbmane/lastfm-widget-svg/README.md

 image URL.

 Inspired by [kittinan/spotify-github-profile](https://github.com/kittinan/spotify-github-profile),
-but built for Last.fm, so I can catch and show music playing from Spotify, Bandcamp, Youtube, etc.
+but built for Last.fm, so it can catch and show music playing from Spotify, Bandcamp, Youtube, etc.

 ## Features